mackler/bitcoinj-cli/README.md

 Known Bugs
 ----------

+* If you start this program with a mis-matching network and wallet there is no warning, and looking at the wallet will display the wrong address.
+This is a serious problem and needs to be fixed ASAP.

 * The wallet file, block chain file, and log file are read from and put into your current working directory.
 There is no way to specifiy a different directory.